Contents of Trump's folders spark speculation

-NEW YORK (AP) — In the aftermath of President-elect Donald Trump’s closely watched new conference, a burning question remains: What, exactly, was in those folders stacked on the desk next to him?
+NEW YORK (AP) — In the aftermath of President-elect Donald Trump’s closely watched news conference, a burning question remains: What, exactly, was in those folders stacked on the desk next to him?

 The campaign wouldn’t let reporters look at them.
 Trump never got around to discussing the documents.
 Some of the folders weren’t labeled.